jsorrell/CarpetSkyAdditions/docs/en_us/progression.md

 ### 7. Convert Pigs into Zombified Piglins

+Pigs convert into Zombified Piglins when Lighting strikes within 4 blocks of them.
 You need 16 Gold Ingots or 144 Gold Nuggets to craft 2 Golden Apples.
 Zombified Piglins drop 0.725 Gold Nuggets on average when killed without looting, so you need to convert about 200 Pigs.
 Craft 2 Golden Apples once you have enough gold.

 ### 8. Cure 2 Zombie Villagers into Villagers

-Isolate 2 Zombie Villagers ready to be cured.
+Isolate 2 Zombie Villagers to be cured.
 Then get a Witch in a Boat.
 If you join a Witch in a Boat, the Witch will still throw her potions, but can't hit you.
 If you have less than 8 half-hearts of health, a Witch can throw a weakness potion.
 Use a weakness potion thrown by a Witch and the Golden Apples you crafted to cure the Zombie Villagers.